+FIX RANGE

-The FIX RANGE function in screen 9 is used to control the search range for the bottom detection algorithm.
+This function is used to control the search range for the bottom detection algorithm.
 See "Fig. 2.10.
 Screen 9, System status screen." on page 21.

 When this function is on, bottom is only searched for within the selected display range.

 When the function is off, bottom is searched for within the entire functional range of the echo sounder.